-Before obtaining the above equity curve, you, by using some optimization feature, or the program in automated mode, tried many combinations of entry and exit methods, usually hundreds or thousands, but in some cases billions or even trillions, and generated a large number of equity curves that were not acceptable.
-You think that this is a good equity curve but you also suspect the system may be random due to data-mining bias and you are absolutely correct.
+Before obtaining the above equity curve, many combinations of entry and exit methods were tried, usually hundreds or thousands, and in some cases billions or even trillions.
+A large number of equity curves were generated that were not acceptable.
+You may think that this is a good equity curve but you also suspect the system may be random due to data-mining bias arising from multiple comparisons.
+You are absolutely correct.
 But before going into these issues in more detail, let us consider the case where a trader thinks that by increasing the number of trades, randomness is minimized.
 This is a possible result:

 In this example the number of trades was increased by two orders of magnitude to about 100,000 and both the in-sample and out-of-sample performance look acceptable.
 Does this mean that in this case the system has lower probability to be random?

 The answer is no. Both of the above equity curves were actually generated by tossing a coin with a payout equal to +1 for heads and -1 for tails.
 The second equity curve was generated after only a few simulations.
 Both curves are random.
 You can try the simulation yourself and see how successive random runs can at some point generate nice looking equity curves by luck alone.